Fourth Great Awakening

-The Fourth Great Awakening was a Christian awakening that some scholars – including economic historian, Robert Fogel – say took place in the United States in the late 1960s and early 1970s, while others look at the post-war era.
+The Fourth Great Awakening was a Christian awakening that some scholars say took place in the United States from the 1950s to the early 1980s.
 The terminology is controversial, with some historians believing the religious changes that took place in the US during these years were not equivalent to those of the first three Great Awakenings.
 Thus, the idea of a Fourth Great Awakening itself has not been generally accepted.

 Whether or not they constitute an awakening, many changes did take place.
 The "mainline" Protestant churches weakened sharply in both membership and influence while the most conservative denominations (such as the Southern Baptists) grew rapidly in numbers, spread across the United States, had grave internal theological battles and schisms, and became politically powerful.
 Other evangelical and fundamentalist denominations also expanded rapidly.
 At the same time, secularism grew dramatically, and the more conservative churches saw themselves battling secularism in terms of issues such as LGBT rights, abortion, and creationism.
-Many new religious movements emerged such as the People's Temple, Twelve Tribes communities and Heaven's Gate, and the corresponding rise of the anti-cult movement.
+Many new religious movements emerged such as the People's Temple, Twelve Tribes communities and Heaven's Gate, and the corresponding rise of the Christian countercult movement and its secular counterpart movement.

 New movements

 Concomitant to the power shift was a change in evangelicalism itself, with new groups arising and extant ones switching their focus.
 There was a new emphasis on a personal relationship with Jesus from newly styled "non-denominational" churches and "community faith centers".
 This period also saw the rise of non-traditional churches and megachurches with conservative theologies and a growth in parachurch organizations while mainline Protestantism lost many members.
 The Jesus Movement is considered by some to be part of the Fourth Great Awakening.

-Vinson Synan (1997) argues that a charismatic awakening occurred between 1961 and 1982.
+Vinson Synan argues that a charismatic awakening occurred between 1961 and 1982.
 This stemmed from a Pentecostal movement that placed emphasis on experiencing what they saw as the gifts of the Spirit, including speaking in tongues, faith healing, and prophecy.
 It also focused on strengthening spiritual convictions through these gifts and through signs taken to be from the Holy Spirit.
 Originally a Protestant movement, its influence spread to some in the Roman Catholic Church at a time when Catholic leaders were opening up to more ecumenical beliefs, to a reduced emphasis on institutional structures, and to an increased emphasis on spirituality at the lay level.